RustFestEU/2017.rustfest.eu/travel.md

 While travelling to Kyiv isn't the cheapest, accommodation is very affordable on the other hand.
 Once you make it there, you might just want to stay a bit longer ;) .

-If you want to stay at the confernce hotel, the Cosmopolite, we have a discount code for you (works through [their website only](http://cosmopolite-kiev.com/)): `RustFestCosmopolite30/04`.
+If you want to stay at the conference hotel, the Cosmopolite, we have a discount code for you (works through [their website only](http://cosmopolite-kiev.com/)): `RustFestCosmopolite30/04`.
 But there are also many other cheaper options, starting [from _7Eur for three nights_, or 16EUR right around the corner from the venue on booking.com](https://www.booking.com/hotel/ua/hostel-fishka.html?aid=304142;checkin=2017-04-28;checkout=2017-05-01;room1=A;homd=1;atlas_src=sr_iw_title#map_opened-map-header-cta).

 ----